 What are the advantages?

 In the past, consumers often viewed caffeine in coffee as a harmful stimulant.
 Caffeine occurs naturally in coffee beans, and the amount in any cup of coffee varies depending upon factors such as the kind of beans and the method used to brew them.

 The effect of caffeine has is different for everybody.
 Some consumers choose to drink decaffeinated coffees while others prefer their caffeine, and there are many varieties available.

-Coffee was recommended as part of a healthful lifestyle in the most recent United States Dietary Guidelines.
+Coffee was recommended as part of a healthy lifestyle in the most recent United States Dietary Guidelines.
 The most current reputation coffee holds is improved based on research which demonstrates that consuming coffee in moderation, at a rate of about 3 to 5 cups each day, might be beneficial in the following ways:

 - Athletic endurance may be improved